Second Chances at Signing Up for Medicare

-If you or your spouse still works and you have health insurance through either of your employers, you might decide to sign up for premium-free Part A, which helps pay hospital costs and some skilled nursing care after a hospital stay as an inpatient.
-Most people don’t pay premiums for Part A because they or their spouse had Medicare taxes deducted from their paychecks for at least 10 years.
+If you or your spouse works and you have health insurance through either of your employers, you might decide to sign up for Medicare Part A, which covers hospitalization.
+Most people don’t pay premiums for Part A because they or their spouse had Medicare taxes deducted from their paychecks for at least 40 quarters, the equivalent of 10 years.

 11 steps to enroll online in Part B

-If you need to enroll in Part B during a special enrollment period, visit the Social Security Administration (SSA) website.
 To complete the form, you’ll need your Medicare number, documentation of your spouse’s or your health insurance and an email address.
-Be sure to use a Google Chrome or Microsoft Edge browser.

 1. At the bottom of the opening page, check a box indicating that you understand the agency’s policies.
 Click Start application and you’ll be taken to the application page.

 2. Scroll down and fill out the application for enrollment.
 Provide your Medicare number, then click Yes when you’re asked if you want to sign up for Part B. Type in your name, address and phone number.
 In the Remark field, mention the date you would like your Part B coverage to start.

 3. In Section B, provide information about the employer you’re receiving health insurance from.